Dart: County court employees padded time cards, now face termination

 The employees “often arrived late to work and left the workplace for periods of time while earning full pay,” according to the sheriff’s office.

-Dart will seek to terminate 11 deputies and two superviaors whose conduct was “the most egregious.”
+Dart will seek to terminate 11 deputies and two supervisors whose conduct was “the most egregious.”

 Those 13 employees logged a total of more than 85 hours of fraudulent time, investigators found.